-If you feel like you have an infection in your eye, save yourself a trip to urgent care or an ophthalmologist and schedule a visit with Dr. Gottlieb Optometry at either of their two locations in Lakewood, California.
+If you feel like you have an infection in your eye, save yourself a trip to urgent care or an ophthalmologist and schedule a visit with Dr. Gottlieb Optometry at Lakewood, California.
 Their optometrists are all certified to prescribe TPA medications to treat eye infections, and can treat over 90% of eye-related issues in their clean, modern, and state-of-the-art facilities.
 Book your appointment today by calling the office or using the convenient online tool.

 There are a few types of eye infections, and therefore a few ways that they can present themselves.
 You might be able to tell if your eye is infected by how it feels, with symptoms like: